Sustainable finance: Lack of comparability

 In addition, the same actors also face a lack of comparability.
 Indeed, it is very difficult to compare companies and investments on the basis of their ESG performance.
 Taking again the example of the oil and gas industry, the reporting on sustainability is carried in varied ways.
 Indeed, according to a study conducted by researchers at the University of Perugia's Economics Department, out of 51 relevant GRI indicators, only four indicators appear in over 75% of the companies' GRI reports.
-In addition, it is even difficult, sometimes, to compare the performance of the same company or fund overtime.
-From one year to the next, due to changes in methodology, companies consulted, or decisions related to the use of different standards to measure the same thing, comparing the performance can be nearly impossible.